Free software in India: Government of India policy on Free software

 In 2012, the government of India released 'National Information Technology Policy 2012', where one of the stated objectives was "to adopt Open standards and promote open source and open technologies".
 In continuation to this, the 'Policy on Adoption of Open Source Software for Government of India' was released in 2014.
 This policy states that Government of India shall endeavour to adopt Open Source Software in all e-Governance systems implemented by various Government organizations, as a preferred option in comparison to Closed Source Software (CSS).
 The Open Source Software shall have the following characteristics:

 3.1 The source code shall be available for the community / adopter / end user to study and modify the software and to redistribute copies of either the original or modified software.

-3.2 Source code shall be free from any royalty.Although the policy only talks about open source software and not free software per se, the conditions requiring that the source be available for modifications and redistributions aligns with the licensing requirements of Free and Open Source Software and thereby is expected to give a big boost to the adoption of free and open-source software in the government organizations in India.
+3.2 Source code shall be free from any royalty.Although the policy only talks about open source software and not free software per se, the conditions requiring that the source be available for modifications and redistributions align with the licensing requirements of Free and Open Source Software and thereby is expected to give a big boost to the adoption of free and open-source software in the government organizations in India.
 The state governments in the different states of India are expected to come up with their own versions of this policy around open source adoption for implementation at the state government levels.
 An analysis of Open Source promotion policies in India have shown deficiencies in implementation.